My first testosterone self-injection

 Last Friday, I finally got to do my first testosterone self-injection.
 Most guys I know are taught from day 1 to do their own shots, but my doctors were surprised by this and so I’ve been going into their office every two weeks for my shot since my first one in April.

-From the start, I knew I wanted to eventually self-inject, but I didn’t feel a need to rush into it, especially since I have appreciated being able to see the doctors regularly for post-op check-ups and to discuss the effects of testosterone thus far.
+From the start, I knew I wanted to eventually self-inject, but I didn’t feel a need to rush into it.
 However, about a month ago I went in for my shot as usual and the doctor had been called out on an emergency.
 If he didn’t return within the hour, I would have had to re-schedule my appointment and go without my T for a few days.
 That prospect put me into a full sweat!
 After that, I was determined to take the matter into my own hands.

 - Lay out supplies: 3 ml syringe, needles, vial of T, alcohol swaps